arresteddevops/ado-hugo/README.md

 4. **Guest image(s)** - These need to be PNG, 500px x 500px, and named after the guest data file name (i.e., `mstratton.png`).
 They are stored in the `static/img/guests` folder

 When you create a new episode, Hugo will populate the frontmatter of the .md file with a bunch of stuff for you.
 These are the required items to be sure to populate:

+It is HIGHLY recommended to use the `hugo new episode` command to create an episode.
+For example, `hugo new episode/my-awesome-episode.md` will create a properly formatted file in `events/my-awesome-episode.md`.

 * **Description** - A string in double quotes.
 Please make sure that any double quotes are escaped, as such: `\"DevOps\"`
 * **podcast** - this is the URL to the podcast MP3.
 You may not have this at the time you are creating an epiosde page, so that's okay.
 * **guests** - a comma separated list of the guests, in the format first initial, last name (i.e., `"jhand", "srosenbaum"`).
+The names should line up to md files in `content/guest`
-The names should line up to .yml files in `data/guests`
+* **hosts** - a comma separated list of the hosts, in the format first initial, last name (i.e., `"mstratton", "thess"`).
+The names should line up to md files in `content/host`
 * **sponsors** - comma separated list of the sponsors for the episode.
 Same rules apply as guests, but the data files are in `data/sponsors`
-* **friendly** - this is the shortname of the episode.
-It should be the name of the file minus the .md extension.
-I tried to automate this without success so far.
-Sorry :(
 * **explicit** - this is a "yes" or "no" (in quotes) value depending on if the episode has explicit language.
 If you are not sure, please set it to "yes".
 * **episode** - a string for the episode number, i.e., `"42"`
 * **title** - the title of the episode.
 It's a string inside double quotes.